 Several versions of this recipe have popped up on popular Weight Watchers groups & sites.
-(Shout out to all you fellow Weight Watchers!)
 Its reputation for being simple-to-make and delicious made it impossible not to try.
 After combining & tweaking the different versions to my liking, I think this is the perfect combo.
 It’s everything awesome about an egg roll without the extra calories from deep-frying.
 This is a great week-night meal, when you need something fast and family friendly.
-Not to mention, it’s much healthier than take-out!
+Not to mention, it’s much healthier than take-out! ~Erin

 Brown ground beef and season with salt & pepper.

 Remove from heat, drain any grease, and set aside.